AdobeDocs/experience-manager-core-components.en/help/using/using.md

 ---
 title: Using Core Components
-seo-title: Using Core Components
-description: null
-seo-description: "To get up-and-running with Core Components in your own project, there are three steps to follow: download and install, create proxy components, load the core styles, and allow the components on your templates."
+description: "To get up-and-running with Core Components in your own project, there are three steps to follow: download and install, create proxy components, load the core styles, and allow the components on your templates."
-uuid: a1ef2acf-8226-4510-838b-f5fae196f9f1
-contentOwner: User
-content-type: reference
-topic-tags: developing
-products: SG_EXPERIENCEMANAGER/CORECOMPONENTS-new
-discoiquuid: 1703a171-830c-477e-a34f-99caba841ec4
-disttype: dist5
-gnavtheme: light
-index: y
-internal: n
-snippet: y
 ---

 # Using Core Components{#using-core-components}